vkleshko/Event-Management-API/README.md

 SECRET_KEY=django-insecure-your-secret-key
 ```

-You can create your django key there [Djecrety](https://djecrety.ir)
+🔐 You can generate a secure key here: [Djecrety](https://djecrety.ir)

 ```
 # Email